Our Mission

 Each team will receive a unique submission link prior to the submission deadline.
 Through this link, teams will be asked to:

-(a) Upload required files:
+Upload of required files:

-3. A replication package (zipped), including:
+2. A replication package (zipped), including

 • All code used to process the data and generate results (with clear comments)